 Before the coronavirus pandemic, going to hospital or your local GP for routine medical screenings or check-ups was a straightforward process.
 However, the pandemic is causing some Victorians to delay seeking what could be important and even life-saving medical assistance.

-Statistics are showing the second coronavirus wave has caused a significant drop in the number of patients attending hospitals for treatment for heart attacks, strokes and essential cancer screenings.
+Statistics showed the second coronavirus wave caused a significant drop in the number of patients attending hospitals for treatment for heart attacks, strokes and essential cancer screenings.

-Victorian Health Minister Jenny Mikakos said the number of people seeking emergency medical treatment for stroke was down 24% on the same time last year, while heart attacks were down by 18%.
-There has also been a 30% drop in reports of the five most common cancers.
+In September 2020, the number of people seeking emergency medical treatment for stroke was down 24% on the same time the previous year, while heart attacks were down by 18%.
+There had also been a 30% drop in reports of the five most common cancers.

 While we must continue to follow restrictions to keep everyone safe, it’s important not to let the pandemic dictate how you treat your own health.
 Delaying medical appointments, such as cancer screenings and routine checks for conditions like diabetes, can have serious consequences for your health in the long run.

 In this article, we look at how you can take care of your health during the pandemic.

 Be Healthy was created by VicHealth to provide helpful tips and advice on how you and your family can stay healthy.
 You can read more Be Healthy articles here.

 There have been temporary changes to the way hospitals operate across the state to help protect patients and staff from coronavirus.

 However, hospitals are still open for Victorians seeking medical care should you need it.
 It’s important to remember healthcare workers are there to look after you and hospitals have processes in place to keep you safe from coronavirus.

 The Department of Health and Human Services has a full breakdown of current restrictions in hospitals which can answer many of the common questions when it comes to going to hospital or supporting someone in hospital.